miku/aboutgo/topics/language/variables/README.md

 > A variable is a storage location for holding a value.
 The set of permissible
 > values is determined by the variable's type.

+Go is mostly statically typed (interfaces can accomodate multiple types).

 ## Variable declaration

 There are four variants to introduce a variable into a program.